Clients often ask us about their life insurance policies and their value to their estate plans.

 - Are your current policies healthy?
 When is the last time you requested an illustration from your life insurance carrier?
 This illustration is often called an "In-force illustration" or "In-force ledger."
 This means that based on the payment of the current required premiums, how are your policies performing, and when will they run out of funds to keep the policy in existence (when will the policy "lapse").

-- Does your policy have any guarantees? *Note, certain policies will never lapse if you pay the required premiums.
+- Does your policy have any guarantees? *Note that certain policies will never lapse if you pay the required premiums.
 Most policies do not have guarantees but simply have projections of what the death benefit will be if all things stay the same, including mortality costs and other expenses of the life insurance policies.

 - Based on the life insurance in-force illustration, do you need to pay more money than was previously suggested to keep the policy active until you or the insured (if it is not you) pass away?
 [Advisors commonly refer to this as a life insurance policy audit.]